 Meanwhile, Bob and I have covered music and travel topics in Shanghai, Beijing, Tel Aviv, Amsterdam, New York City, and Long Island.
 Our articles have appeared in the New York Times, for which we also wrote two series of articles, one about the composer Tan Dun and the development of his opera, commissioned by the Metropolitan Opera, The First Emperor and the Itzhak Perlman Music Program on Shelter Island, on the east end of Long Island.

 That project took us to Shanghai when the Perlman violinists joined up with Chinese violinists at the Shanghai Conservatory.
 On this trip we met an extraordinary Metropolitan Opera basso, Hao Jiang Tian and his wonderful wife Martha Liao.
 This chance encounter led to a rich and exotic collaboration on two major projects about his extraordinary life and times, beginning during Chinese Cultural Revolution in Beijing.
 The first was a memoir we coauthored, Along the Roaring River: My Wild Ride from Mao to the Met.
 After that came a PBS special which I cowrote and he performed, From Mao to the Met.

-On one of my China explorations with Tian, when we visited his parents' family villages in Jincheng and Yangcheng, Shanxi province, I acquired a new name, LoLo.
-When Bob travels with me on our next China trip, we want to be known as LoLo and BoBo.
+On our last research trip to China with Tian and Martha, we visited his parents' family villages in Jincheng and Yangcheng, Shanxi province.
+There I acquired a new name, LoLo.
+When Bob traveled with me our our next China trip, we became known as LoLo and BoBo.